chardso/alx-low_level_programming/0x0E-structures_typedef/README.md

     Directory: 0x0E-structures_typedef
     File: 2-print_dog.c

-3. Outside of a dog, a book is a man's best friend.
-Inside of a dog it's too dark to read mandatory
+**3. Outside of a dog, a book is a man's best friend.
+Inside of a dog it's too dark to read mandatory**

 Define a new type dog_t as a new name for the type struct dog.